-9 Steps for Successful College Financing
+8 Steps for Successful College Financing

-Nine potential financing resources:
+Eight potential financing resources:

 1. Cash – How much can you and your family afford to put toward your education?
 To avoid debt in the future, it’s a good idea to pay for as much of it as you can up front.
 Are your parents able to contribute?
 Grandparent or relatives willing to chip in?
 Figure out what you can contribute so you know how much you will need to find in additional financing.
-Think of it as an investment that could pay you back for the rest of your life in better jobs and higher paychecks.

-3. Outside Scholarships – There are hundreds of great scholarships out there just looking for students to help.
+2. Scholarships – There are hundreds of great scholarships out there just looking for students to help.
 Most scholarships are awarded based on specific criteria; for example, specific activities you participate in like sports or band, or whether you are part of a particular group such as children of firefighters or students from a specific town.
 Check out this great online tool that can help you find scholarships you might qualify for.
 Be sure to put in as much detail as possible to determine the scholarships that might be right for you.

-4. Federal and State Grants – Grants are usually given out based on need.
+3. Federal and State Grants – Grants are usually given out based on need.
 They do not have to be repaid.
 Applying for federal grants starts with completing the FAFSA (Free Application for Federal Student Aid) to apply for federal financial aid.
 Individual states also offer grants to student residents.

-5. Work-Study Programs – Many schools offer part-time jobs that can help you cover expenses.
+4. Work-Study Programs – Many schools offer part-time jobs that can help you cover expenses.
 If you’re interested, ask the financial aid representative at the local campus where you are applying whether there are any work-study positions available.

 If you are considering DeVry University, feel free to contact a Student Finance Professional in the DeVry Student Finance office at your local campus or center.
 Online students can call 877-496-9050 to speak with an Online Student Finance Professional.
 He or she will be happy to walk you through these steps and help you build a personal, customized college financing plan that can get you on the road to graduation!